Travelling to Austria by car: A thorough guide for motorists

 Familiarize yourself with Austrian traffic laws to ensure a safe and lawful journey:

-• Using a mobile phone while driving is strictly prohibited, and this rule applies even when you’re stuck in traffic or cycling.
+- Using a mobile phone while driving is strictly prohibited, and this rule applies even when you’re stuck in traffic or cycling.
+Phone calls can only be made when the vehicle is moving using a hands-free kit.

 Fines for traffic violations in Austria